STBrian/3dstToPng/readme.md

-Scripts to convert all the 3dst file supported to png files recursively in a folder.
+Scripts to convert recursively all the 3dst file supported to png files in a directory.

 Supported formats are RGBA8 and RGB8.